 - MARIETTE IN ECSTASY, Ron Hansen.
 Likely top ten.
-The writing and language is incredible.
-The setting of the convent like another world.
+The writing and language are incredible.
+The setting of the convent is like another world.

 - THE ACCOMPLICES, Georges Simenon.
 Certainly not a great novel, but it is a short, fascinating character study that made a strong impression on me.

 - WHAT WE TALK ABOUT WHEN WE TALK ABOUT LOVE, Raymond Carver